A National Hunt Flat race also known as a Bumper.

-A National Hunt Flat race, informally known as a Bumper, is a flat race run under National Hunt rules in Britain and Ireland.
+So what is a National Hunt Flat Race?
+Well it is a flat race run which is run under the rules of Jump Racing in Britain and Ireland.

 The purpose of these races is to give horses, who have not previously run on the Flat, racing experience.
 Ex-flat horses are not eligible to run in bumpers.
 Some National Hun Flat runners have been recruited from the Point to Point ranks.
 And others from the French AQPS racing (Autre Que Pur-Sang or “other than thoroughbred”).
 Notable recuits fron AQPS in recent years are SPRINTRE SACRE and UN DE SCEAUX.